Steroid injection and Durolane injection

 Advantages: Cheap, available on the NHS, good for the right conditions.

-Disadvantages: Risk of infection, may just mask the problem (eg arthritis), risk of infection, risk of flare up, should not have a joint replacement for the next 6 months.
+Disadvantages: Risk of infection, may just mask the problem (eg arthritis), the risk of flare up, should not have a joint replacement for the next 6 months.

 This is a brand of viscosupplement (there are a variety of brands).
 Think of it like an oil change for a worn out joint, or artificial joint lubrication.
 These expensive injections are not like steroid and are a treatment for early arthritis which Charles prefers.
 He has had them himself and had a great result.
 Lots of people report a year or more of benefit when it is used in the right person at the right time.
 However, sometimes they seem to have little effect and can be a waste of time and money!
 Overall about 70% of people are really pleased with these.
 They also seem to be safer than steroid injections in terms of the risk of infection and joint replacement soon after.